 Martin-Clark then wrote about the confession for the Sunday Times in December 1999.
 “He then made a statement to police, who sought an order forcing him to hand over his notebooks,” the Glasgow Herald reported in a Jan.
 14, 2003 article.
 [See The Herald’s article “Murder was birthday gift, trial told; Glaswegian taxi driver ‘shot as present for loyalist chief.”]

 Not only did Martin-Clark out McKeown, but he also “gave evidence in court” against him.
-As a result, Martin-Clark was kicked out of the National Union of Journalists and McKeown was convicted for murder and sentenced to 24 years in prison.
+Martin-Clark resigned from the National Union of Journalists, and McKeown was convicted for murder and sentenced to 24 years in prison.

 “After swearing me to silence about the killing, he then boasted about it to me.
 It would have been easier to keep his secret because my life has been disrupted – we have had to move house and I am now on a witness protection programme for the rest of my life.
 But despite the difficulty of going against a source this was a promise I eventually felt, after some agonising, that I could not keep.”